LxLeChat/PSScriptDiagram/README.md

 + FullyQualifiedErrorId : ArgumentOutOfRangeException

 ```
+finish FindDescrption

--Create ``writeback`` method, to update script file... in ``nodeutility`` class ? this should be recursif...
+Create ``writeback`` method, to update script file... in ``nodeutility`` class ? this should be recursif...

--Make sure the ``statement`` property alwas reference the parent.
+Make sure the ``statement`` property alwas reference the parent.
 Or is it really necessary ?

--If you dont want to put a description, maybe graph nodes text should contain ``statement``
+If you dont want to put a description, maybe graph nodes text should contain ``statement``

--Start Graph based on description
+Start Graph based on description